Prosumma/hs-rsv/README.md

 ## Haskell Implementation

-- Any value which implements `ToRSV` may be written to RSV.
+- Any value which implements `ToValue` may be written to RSV.
-- Any value which implements `FromRSV` may be read from RSV.
+- Any value which implements `FromValue` may be read from RSV.
-- Any type which implements `ToRSVRow` may be written to an RSV row.
-This includes any type of the form `(Foldable t, ToRSV a) => t a`, such as lists, vectors, etc. In addition, arbitrary Haskell types may implement `ToRSVRow` to be encoded in this way.
+- Any type which implements `ToRow` may be written to an RSV row.
-- Any type which implements `FromRSVRow` may be read from an RSV row.
-Because there is no
+- Any type which implements `FromRow` may be read from an RSV row.
+- See the unit tests for usage.